Concepts → Incorta Analyzer Table Formula Column

 - Internal session variables: Variables that query data within a schema.
 Values returned as string.

-- Global Variables: A static variable available to all tenant users that return a value as a defined type.
+- Global Variables: Variables available to all tenant users that return a scalar value or an array of scalar values as a type defined per the query syntax.

 Formula expressions in an Incorta Analyzer Table can reference the following variables: